Fun learning to support picky eating

 These are just a few ideas to create a bit of fun – and some learning.

-Science experiments with food can be a good way to engage with children who are not as enthused about cooking.
+Science experiments with food can be a fun way to engage children who are not as enthused about cooking.
 It’s also good for encouraging older children to interact with food.

 *thanks to Sue Lively for the idea